Who is British Olympian Adam Peaty?

 Who is Adam Peaty?
-The British swimmer aiming for gold at Tokyo 2020
+The British swimmer who has won breaststroke gold at Tokyo 2020

 Breaststroke specialist continues to dominate discipline five years on from triumph at Rio Olympics